Skip to main content

 8%

-Adverse reactions occurring in ELEVIDYS-treated subjects and at least twice more frequently than with placebo (Study 3, Part 1)1
+Adverse reactions occurring in ELEVIDYS-treated subjects and at least twice as more frequently than with placebo (Study 3, Part 1)1

 Adverse reactions